 The rest of the paper is structured as follows.
 Section II introduces the basic notation and problem formulation.
 Then Section III presents the centralized FE Kalman filter for distributed-parameter systems.
-Section IV shows how to extend such a filter to the distributed setting by means of parallel Schwarz consensus and analyzes the numerical stability in terms of boundedness and convergence of the discretization errors.
-Then, section V provides results on the exponential stability of the proposed distributed FE Kalman filter while section VI demonstrates its effectiveness via numerical examples related to the estimation of a bi-dimensional temperature field.
-Finally, section VII ends the paper with concluding remarks and perspectives for future work.
+Section IV shows how to extend such a filter to the distributed setting by means of the parallel Schwarz method and analyzes the numerical stability in terms of boundedness and convergence of the discretization errors.
+Then, Section V provides results on the exponential stability of the proposed distributed FE Kalman filter while Section VI demonstrates its effectiveness via numerical examples related to the estimation of a bi-dimensional temperature field.
+Finally, Section VII ends the paper with concluding remarks and perspectives for future work.